yycjs/real-world-react/slides.md

 # Next Month

+- The next meetup will be on June 2nd
+- We will have special guest [Alexis Abril](https://twitter.com/alexisabril) from [DallasJS](http://www.meetup.com/DallasJS/) and [Bitovi](http://bitovi.com/).
 - Brief intro to [Ethereum](https://www.ethereum.org) by Derek.
-- Wanna talk?
-Come on up!
-- Some possible topics:
-	- React Native
-	- Feathers release/demo
-	- Building native desktop apps
-	- Using SVG's to make your app sexy
+- July 7th will be Dave's last meet-up because he is moving to Vancouver :-(